Financial mechanism facilitates delivery of over 180,000 tons of DCF soy in Brazil

 Program modifications

-This crop season was a particularly difficult period for agriculture across the world, and in particular in Brazil.
+This crop season was difficult for agriculture globally, and in particular in Brazil.
 The changing climate, exacerbated by El Niño, has resulted in more severe heat and lower precipitation than normal in the Cerrado region, reported SIM.
 The reduced and delayed rainfall and very hot conditions forced some farmers to plant late or replant their crops, reducing soy yields for some Brazilian farmers by up to 40% in relation to previous years.

 “These environmental challenges, coupled with a significant reduction in soy prices over the last year have, unfortunately, resulted in some of RCF farms missing the repayment deadline.
 Additionally, a case of conversion of native vegetation was identified in one of the farms financed, covering an area of 99.5 hectares (0.09% of the total area of the program).
 This participant was expelled from the RCF and subjected to a fine of 15% of the amount loaned,” reads the publication.